doasare/Social-Integration/README.md

 A Study into a social network integration to achieve a single page view.
 To present, interact, and manipulate the combination of social network services on a single platform.

-This test includes ** instagram, Facebook and Twitter
+This test includes ** instagram, Facebook and Twitter API

 Written in PHP